 Gibson’s Rare Birds

 Gibson’s Ted McCarty hoped to create an entirely new line of guitars whose curves and custom colors would rival Fender and emulate the aesthetics of the auto industry.
 This led Gibson to hire a man named Ray Dietrich, an automobile designer, in 1962.
 Ray was best known for his contemporary automobile designs as the head of design at Chrysler.
 He was asked to aid in the creation of a guitar that would not be limited by the traditional ways of design and engineering on an electric guitar.
-The result would be four “Reverse” style Gibson Firebirds, as well as two Gibson Thunderbird models in their bass line.
+The result was four “Reverse” style Gibson Firebirds, as well as two Gibson Thunderbird models in their bass line.
 The Firebird line consisted of the Firebird I, III, V, and VII.
-Each model showing more intricate appointments than the previous.
+Each model shows more intricate appointments than the previous.
 The Thunderbird Bass was offered as the Thunderbird II and IV, where the II featured one pickup and the IV featured two.

-The series debuted in 1963 and was the manufacturer’s first neck-through-body design.
+The series debuted in 1963 and was the brand’s first neck-through-body design.
 It featured an asymmetrical shape and a mahogany neck that ran all the way through the body, with two “wings” on either side.
 It was a radical change from Gibson’s typical guitar appearance.
 It was punchy, young, and above all, uniquely different.
-Firebirds and Thunderbirds were offered standard in a Sunburst finish, however, Ted McCarty decided to also added the option of 10 custom color finishes.
-A lot of the custom colors that Gibson used had closely mirrored those offered by Fender, some even having been made by the same paint company.
+Firebirds and Thunderbirds were offered standard in a Sunburst finish, however, Ted McCarty also added an option of 10 custom color finishes.
+A lot of the custom colors that Gibson used closely mirrored those offered by Fender, some even being made by the same paint company.
 Gibson debuted the series with a starting price on the Firebird I of $189.50, all the way to $445 for the Firebird VII.
 This pricing was for the standard finish.
 If you wanted to add a custom finish, you automatically added a $15 increase to your total.